Advertiser Disclosure

 A cash advance occurs when you take out cash using your credit card by tapping into your card’s credit line.
 This differs from taking money out using your debit card since you would just be accessing money from your checking account.
 For a cash advance, you are essentially taking out a loan from the card issuer and being charged fees and interest to do so.

-Bottom Line: A cash advance can be an easy way to get cash in an emergency situation if you don’t have access to a debit card, but it’s not something to do frequently due to the high costs.
+Bottom Line: A cash advance can be an easy way to get cash in an emergency situation if you don’t have access to a debit card, but it’s not something to do frequently, because there are high costs involved.

 How Does a Cash Advance Work on a Credit Card?

-1. ATM: Since you are withdrawing cash from an ATM, you’ll need a PIN for your credit card.
-You will select the option for “cash withdrawal” or “cash advance.”
-Just remember, the ATM daily withdrawal limits still apply and you might get charged an ATM fee.
-If you don’t have a PIN, you’ll need to use another method.
+1. ATM: To withdraw cash from an ATM, you need a PIN for your credit card.
+Select the option for cash withdrawal or cash advance on the screen.
+Just remember that the ATM daily withdrawal limits still apply, and you might get charged an ATM fee.
+If you don’t have a PIN, you must use another method.

-3. Convenience Check: Your card issuer might give you a check that is linked to your credit card.
-You can then use the check like you would a regular check.
-Note that these convenience checks are treated like a loan rather than regular checks that are tied to your checking account.
+3. Convenience check: Your card issuer might give you a checkbook linked to your credit card.
+You can then use a check like you would a regular check.
+Note that these convenience checks are treated like loans rather than regular checks that are tied to your checking account.

 What Is the Cash Advance Limit?